pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 ## TL;DR:

-1. Pooling (and attention) based BiLSTMs demonstrate improved learning ability and positional invariance.
+1. Pooling (and attention) help improve learning ability and positional invariance of BiLSTMs.
-2. Pooling helps improve sample efficiency (low-resource settings) and is particularly beneficial when important words lie towards the middle of the sentence.
+2. Pooling helps improve sample efficiency (low-resource settings) and is particularly beneficial when important words lie away from the end of the sentence.
-3. Our proposed pooling technique max-attention (MaxAtt) helps improve upon past approaches on standard accuracy metrics, and is more robust to distribution shift.
+3. Our proposed pooling technique, max-attention (MaxAtt), helps improve upon past approaches on standard accuracy metrics, and is more robust to distribution shift.

 ## Motivation